2i2c-org/infrastructure/docs/howto/features/storage-quota.md

 This should show us the list of directories being monitored for quota enforcement, and the current usage and quotas for each of the home directories.

 If a user exceeds their quota, the user's pod will not be able to start successfully.
-A hub admin will need to free up space in the user's home directory to allow the pod to start.
+A hub admin will need to free up space in the user's home directory to allow the pod to start, using [the `allusers` feature](topic:storage:allusers).